Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/center_section.md

-Used to program the AIM-7 with a predetermined simulated Doppler instead of actual received Doppler, so that the WSO can provide an estimated correct speedgate location when range isn't available.
+Used to program the AIM-7 with a predetermined simulated Doppler instead of actual received Doppler, so that the WSO can provide an estimated correct speed-gate location when range isn't available.

 ### Receiver Gain Knobs (RCVR GAIN)